Mr Arteest wants to save the planet with eco-friendly wall art.

 The online print store launched on Saturday 20th June.
 The website is https://shop.mrarteest.com.

 Why did you create it?

-Before the pandemic hit, I was ‘stuck’ in a 9-5 office job working in Newcastle City Centre.
-It was by no means a bad job but this year was to be my 13th year of doing something that didn’t fully ignite my passion.
-The pandemic struck and I was unable to continue with my job due to committing more time to raising and home schooling my two young boys.
+Before lockdown, I was working in a 9-5 office job working in Newcastle City Centre.
+The pandemic struck and I was unable to continue with my job properly due to committing more time to raising and home schooling my two young boys and being on furlough.
 It helped me re-evaluate my life and purpose.
 In the face of adversity, I had a choice to make.
 I know that coronavirus has been crippling for so many but I’ve tried to remain positive for my family and to use this as an opportunity instead.
 It’s really sparked up that fire in my belly to pursue my real passion for design combined with helping the environment.

 So how can this save the planet?

 I feel that, as with coronavirus, climate change will hit the poorest communities in the world the worst and in my own small way I’m hoping I can help those people.